Restriction of $p$-modular representations of $U(2, 1)$ to a Borel subgroup: Acknowledgements

 \section{Acknowledgements}

-The author was supported by a Postdoc grant from European Research Council project 669655, and he would like to thank Einstein Institute of Mathematics for the hospitality.
-Our debt owned to the works of Pa$\check{\text{s}}$k$\bar{\text{u}}$nas (\cite{Pas07}) and Hu (\cite{Hu12}) should be clear to the readers.
+Most part of this work was done when the author was a postdoc at Einstein Institute of Mathematics, supported by ERC Grant AdG 669655, and our debt owed to the works of Pa$\check{\text{s}}$k$\bar{\text{u}}$nas (\cite{Pas07}) and Hu (\cite{Hu12}) should be clear to the reader.
+The author is currently supported by Department of Education of Zhejiang Province (Y202351903) and a start-up grant from Tongji Zhejiang College.